-- Understand that online safety is a core part of safeguarding; as such it is part of everyone's job never think that someone else will pick it up - Know who is the Designated Safeguarding Lead (DSL) and Online Safety Lead (OSL) - Read Part 1, Annex A and Annex C of Keeping Children Safe in Education - Read and follow this policy in conjunction with the school's main safeguarding policy - Record online-safety incidents in the same way as any safeguarding incident and report in accordance with school procedures. - Understand that safeguarding is often referred to as a jigsaw puzzle you may have discovered the missing piece so do not keep anything to yourself - Sign and follow the staff acceptable use policy and code of conduct Available on the on-line directory and during induction - Notify the DSL/OSL if policy does not reflect practice in your school and follow escalation procedures if concerns are not promptly acted upon - Identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils) - Whenever overseeing the use of technology (devices, the internet, new technology such as augmented reality, etc) in school or setting as homework tasks, encourage sensible use, monitor what pupils/students are doing and consider potential dangers and the age appropriateness of websites (ask your DSL what appropriate filtering and monitoring policies are in place) - To carefully supervise and guide pupils when engaged in learning activities involving online technology (including, extra-curricular and extended school activities if relevant), supporting them with search skills, critical thinking (e.g. fake news), age appropriate materials and signposting, and legal issues such as copyright and data law - Encourage pupils/students to follow their acceptable use policy, remind them about it and enforce school sanctions - Notify the DSL/OSL of new trends and issues before they become a problem - Take a zero-tolerance approach to bullying and low-level sexual harassment - Be aware that you are often most likely to see or overhear online-safety issues (particularly relating to bullying and sexual harassment and violence) in the playground, corridors, toilets and other communal areas outside the classroom let the DSL/OSL know - Receive regular updates from the DSL/OSL and have a healthy curiosity for online safety issues - you may find it useful to read at least the headline statistics and conclusions from the LGfL DigiSafe pupil survey of 40,000 pupils (new themes include 'self-harm bullying' and getting undressed on camera)
+- Understand that online safety is a core part of safeguarding; as such it is part of everyone's job - never think that someone else will pick it up - Know who the Designated Safeguarding Lead (DSL) and Online Safety Lead (OSL) are [Angela Noronha] - Read Part 1, Annex A and Annex C of Keeping Children Safe in Education (whilst Part 1 is statutory for all staff, Annex A for SLT and those working directly with children, it is good practice for all staff to read all three sections). - Read and follow this policy in conjunction with the school's main safeguarding policy - Record online-safety incidents in the same way as any safeguarding incident and report in accordance with school procedures. - Understand that safeguarding is often referred to as a jigsaw puzzle you may have discovered the missing piece so do not keep anything to yourself - Sign and follow the staff acceptable use policy and code of conduct/handbook available on the staff directory - Notify the DSL/OSL if policy does not reflect practice in your school and follow escalation procedures if concerns are not promptly acted upon - Identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils) - Whenever overseeing the use of technology (devices, the internet, new technology such as augmented reality, etc) in school or setting as homework tasks, encourage sensible use, monitor what pupils/students are doing and consider potential dangers and the age appropriateness of websites (ask your DSL what appropriate filtering and monitoring policies are in place) - To carefully supervise and guide pupils when engaged in learning activities involving online technology (including, extra-curricular and extended school activities if relevant), supporting them with search skills, critical thinking (e.g. fake news), age appropriate materials and signposting, and legal issues such as copyright and data law

-Model safe, responsible and professional behaviours in their own use of technology.
+- Prepare and check all online source and resources before using within the classroom - Encourage pupils/students to follow their acceptable use policy, remind them about it and enforce school sanctions - Notify the DSL/OSL of new trends and issues before they become a problem - Take a zero-tolerance approach to bullying and low-level sexual harassment (your DSL will disseminate relevant information from the new DfE document on this) - Be aware that you are often most likely to see or overhear online-safety issues (particularly relating to bullying and sexual harassment and violence) in the playground, corridors, toilets and other communal areas outside the classroom - let the DSL/OSL know - Receive regular updates from the DSL/OSL and have a healthy curiosity for online safety issues - you may find it useful to read at least the headline statistics and conclusions from the LGfL DigiSafe pupil survey of 40,000 pupils (new themes include 'self-harm bullying' and getting undressed on camera) - Model safe, responsible and professional behaviours in their own use of technology.
 This includes outside the school hours and site, and on social media, in all aspects upholding the reputation of the school and of the professional reputation of all staff.
+More guidance on this point can be found in this Online Reputation guidance for schools.

-PSHE / R(S)E /Health Education Lead/s - Clare Moore, Tom Prescott and Sinead Loughney
+PSHE / RSHE Lead/s - Sinead Loughney